EG’2021 will feature four exquisite keynotes! The speakers will be:

 Vladlen Koltun is the Chief Scientist for Intelligent Systems at Intel.
 He directs the Intelligent Systems Lab, which conducts high-impact basic research in computer vision, machine learning, robotics, and related areas.
 He has mentored more than 50 PhD students, postdocs, research scientists, and PhD student interns, many of whom are now successful research leaders.

-Dieter Fellner is a Professor for Computer Science at Graz University of Technology, Director of the Fraunhofer Institute for Computer Graphics Research IGD (located in Darmstadt, Rostock and Singapore) and CEO of Fraunhofer Austria (located in Vienna and Graz).
+Dieter Fellner is a Professor for Computer Science at Graz University of Technology and at TU Darmstadt, Director of the Fraunhofer Institute for Computer Graphics Research IGD (located in Darmstadt, Rostock and Singapore) and CEO of Fraunhofer Austria (located in Vienna and Graz).
 Prior to that, he held academic positions in Braunschweig and Bonn, both Germany, in Newfoundland, Canada, and in Denver, Colorado.
 In his early career he worked in the MUPID development team at TU Graz.
 Dieter Fellner’s research interests include formal languages, telematics services, user interface design, software engineering, computer graphics and digital libraries.
 Dieter Fellner has authored one of the German standard textbooks on computer graphics (1988, 2nd ed.
 1992) and together with A. Endres he has written a book on digital libraries (2000).
 In the areas of computer graphics and digital libraries Dieter Fellner is a member of the editorial boards of leading journals.
 From 1999 to 2000 he was the chair of Eurographics, of which he is also a Fellow.
 In 2019 Dieter Fellner was awarded the honorary title of Doctor of Engineering (Dr.-Ing. eh.) by the University of Rostock.